 Type bool

-Remarks If set to TRUE, some or all of the device statistics can be reset to 0 (zero) using the ResetStatistic(s) methods, or updated using the UpdateStatistic(s) methods.
+Remarks If set to TRUE, some or all the device statistics can be reset to 0 (zero) using the ResetStatistic(s) methods or updated using the UpdateStatistic(s) methods.

 If the CapStatisticsReporting property is set to FALSE, CapUpdateStatistics will always be FALSE.